aiven/devportal/docs/products/m3db/howto/write-python.rst

 Write data to M3DB with Python
 ------------------------------

-This example writes some data to an M3DB service from Python, making use of the InfluxDB library.
+This example writes some data to an M3DB service from Python, making use of the InfluxDB® library.

 Variables
 '''''''''